Ibn Hajar al-Haytami: Birth and education

 Ibn Hajar al-Haytamī was born in 909 AH (1503 AD) in the small village Abū Haytam in western Egypt.
 When he was a small child, his father died and his upbringing was left to the charge of his grandfather.
 His grandfather was known to the locals as the "stone" because of his pious nature.
 The nickname came from people saying he was "silent as a stone".
 This was due to the fact that he seldom spoke and when he did it was greatly revered for his religious knowledge.
 His grandfather died, however, shortly after his father and his father's teachers Shams Dīn b.
 Abi'l-Hamā'il and Shams al-Dīn Muhammad al-Shanāwī became his caretakers.
 As a child he began his studies with the memorisation of the Qur'an and Nawawi's Minhaj.
 His caretaker al-Shanāwī decided that al-Haytamī should continue his elementary education at the sanctuary of Sayyid Ahmad al-Badawī in Tanta.

 Ibn Hajar al-Haytami notes in his writings a beverage called qahwa developed from a tree in the Zeila region.

 Teachers

-After completing his elementary education, Ibn Hajar al- Haytamī continued his schooling at al-Azhar where he studied under many noteworthy scholars, the most predominant one being Zakariyyā’ al-Ansārī.
-He also studied under the famous Shafi'i scholar Shihab al-Din al-Ramli.
+After completing his elementary education, Ibn Hajar al- Haytamī continued his schooling at al-Azhar where he studied under many scholars.

+Some of his notable teachers include: